 Ward Councillors, as community leaders and representatives of specific geographical areas, play a key role in consulting the community they serve and in championing the concerns and priorities of residents.
 This in turn influences and informs corporate priorities.
+Ward councillors play a significant role within the Local Neighbourhood Partnership (LNP) for their area in shaping local service delivery and defining local priorities.
 The role of the ward councillor has been strengthened with the implementation of the Local Government and Public Involvement in Health Act 2007 which places a statutory duty on partners who now have a "duty to co-operate" and gives councillors greater powers through Councillor Call for Action.